Skip to content

 Every webhook request contains a JSON body with the following structure:

-• id — unique event ID (for deduplication)
+• id — unique event ID (identifies one delivery; for inbound events deduplicate on data.receivedDocumentId instead)

 • type — event type string